griby51/ytDownloader/README.md

-﻿Download youtube video
-Use main.py for all option and test.py for only music
+Download youtube video use main.py for all option but u can also use test for music

-to use :
+to use:

 pip install pytubefix

 pip install tqdm